jason-p-cress/NagiosMediator/README.txt

 	saveApiResponse: If set to 1, will write out the raw API response received from Nagios to the log directory
 	unWebify: for future

-Configuration of the nagios_metric_file_definitions.txt file
+Customization of the nagios_metric_file_definitions.txt file
 ============================================================

 The 'config' directory contains the 'nagois_metric_file_definitions.txt', which defines the CSV files, the monitor